Akeemkabiru/simple-todo-api/README.md

-# Todo List API
+## Todo List API

-A simple RESTful Todo List API built with **Node.js**, **Express**, and **MongoDB**.
-This API allows you to create, read, update, and delete todos.
-Ideal as a starter backend project or for integrating into a frontend app.
+A fully-featured RESTful Todo List API built with Node.js, Express, and MongoDB.
+Now with JWT-based authentication, user-specific todos, and additional enhancements to make it production-ready.

 ## Features

+✅ User Authentication

+🔐 Register and login with secure password hashing

+🔑 JWT-based authentication and protected routes

+## ✅ CRUD Operations

-- ✅ Create a new todo
+🆕 Create a new todo

-- 📋 Get all todos
+📋 Get all todos (user-specific)

-- 🔍 Get a specific todo by ID
+🔍 Get a specific todo by ID

-- ✏️ Update a todo
+✏️ Update a todo

-- ❌ Delete a todo
+❌ Delete a todo

+⚙️ Advanced Features

+📆 Due dates and priorities

+## ✅ Toggle completion status

+🔍 Filter todos by status, priority, or date

-- 🌐 RESTful API with JSON responses
+📡 RESTful API with clean JSON responses

+🌐 CORS-enabled for frontend integration

+🔒 Environment variables managed with dotenv

 ## Tech Stack

-- Node.js
+Node.js

-- Express
-- MongoDB (via Mongoose)
+Express.js

+MongoDB + Mongoose

+JWT (JSON Web Tokens)

+bcrypt.js (for password hashing)

-- dotenv
+dotenv

+cors